 Keep the area as clean as possible by showering or bathing daily with a mild antibacterial soap (Hibiclens is a good choice).
 Thoroughly dry the area in the cleft afterwards.
 Some patients recommend soaking in an epsom salts bath.
 This may be helpful in washing away debris, killing bacteria, and decreasing swelling around the pores, although whether the addition of the epsom salts to the bathwater is beneficial is controversial.

 Patients who have enlarged pores in the midline of the gluteal crease are the ones who are at risk of developing a painful pilonidal abscess.
 As long as these pores are open and able to drain symptoms may be minimal.
-But, if the area is traumatized by sitting directly on the area, or bouncing in a vehicle, or similar situations – the pore may swell shut, bacteria are trapped under the skin, and an abscess develops.
-Often patients note that an abscess develops after a situation like this.
+But, if the area is traumatized by prolonged sitting directly on the area, or bouncing in a vehicle, or similar situations – the pore may swell shut, bacteria are trapped under the skin, and an abscess develops.
 The trauma to the area doesn’t cause the pilonidal cyst, but may cause it to become infected.

 When topical treatments are recommended it is often not specified that some of these are only for use on intact skin, others are to help an abscess drain, and others are for open wounds.
 These remedies are often given a blanket recommendation for all pilonidal disease which is not appropriate, and at times not safe.
 (For example, tea tree oil is to be put on intact skin, while Manuka honey is to help an open wound heal.)